Minmarnko/NLP_Fortune_Teller_Project/README.md

 - **Interactive music** and user interface elements for enhanced experience.

 The deployment successfully creates an engaging and immersive **Tarot reading experience**, making use of **AI-powered personalization** to tailor each reading to the user’s emotional and astrological context.

----

-This section now includes a **concise explanation** of the **Flask deployment** process, as well as the integration of **sentiment analysis** and **Tarot card generation** models.
-Additionally, it links to the **sample web interface** screenshot.
-You can replace the path to the image with the correct file path on your hosting platform.

-Let me know if you need any further modifications!

 ## 9. Future Work